cappelnord/life-codes-runtime/Readme.md

 ## Family, Context, Command and Block Lifecycle Functions
 Defining functions of the various stages in the lifecycle of a family, context, command and block is bringing Life Codes to life!

+Currently only method and properties that are useful for defining functionality are mentioned here.
+Full documentation is still pending ...

 ### LCFamilyDef and Domains
 ...